Ado Birk

-Biography
+Early life and education

 Ado Birk was born in Kulbisaare farmstead, Mõnnaste village, Tarvastu Parish, Kreis Fellin, Governorate of Livonia.
 He graduated from the Theological (Orthodox) Seminary in Riga, studied in the Saint Petersburg Theological Academy, and in the law departments of the Tartu (1907–1908), Saint Petersburg (1908–1911) and Leipzig (1911) universities.

+Career

 Between 1911 and 1912 he was Head of the Tallinn Statistical Bureau.
 From 1912 to 1917 he worked as a solicitor to barrister Jaan Poska.

 In 1917 he was made provisional secretary of the Estonian Province Assembly (Eesti Maanõukogu), and in 1918 was made representative of Estonia in Helsinki, Finland.
 From 1918 to 1919 he was Chairman of Estonian Province Assembly and chairman of General Committee of Elections to the Constituent Assembly (Asutav Kogu).
 From 1919 to 1920 he was vice chairman of Constituent Assembly and Minister of Foreign Affairs.
 He was prime minister for three days from 28 July 1920 to 30 July 1920.
 Between 1917 and 1924, Birk was also chairman of the Tallinn Voluntary Society of Firemen, in 1919–1922 chairman of the All-Estonian Union of Firemen.
 He was again appointed foreign minister in 1925 but on a caretaker capacity.

 He served in the Estonian mission to Russia from 1922 to 1926.
 An account detailed how he was recruited by the Soviet's department of intelligence (KRO) acting under a false flag.

 Birk became active in the Estonian Apostolic Orthodox Church (EAOC) from the second half of 1920s onward.
 In 1939–1940 he was the Ecumenical Secretary of the EAOC, and at the same time also an active entrepreneur in Tallinn.

 During World War II, soon after the Soviet Union invaded and occupied Estonia in June 1940, Birk was arrested by the Stalinist terror regime and, similarly to most other senior Estonian politicians at the time, was either executed or died in Soviet captivity soon afterwards.
 He was arrested by the NKVD (People's Commissariat of Internal Affairs, the Soviet secret police) on 14 June 1941, and while in captivity, transported to Soviet Russia a few weeks later.

+Death

 On 23 January 1942, Birk was sentenced to death, without trial, by the Soviet Special Council of the NKVD.
 According to remaining documents he died immediately before the planned execution, at the Sevurallag (a Soviet Gulag prison camp) in Sosva, Sverdlovsk oblast, then Soviet Russia.